 5. Diabetes.
 If you have diabetes, you’ll probably already be aware that people with diabetes are more likely to suffer with gum disease.
 New research is emerging that suggests that serious gum disease may be one of the factors that contributes to diabetes because it can affect blood glucose control.
 It appears, therefore, that taking care of your teeth and gums could also have a preventative effect against developing diabetes, which is becoming more common in Ireland today.
 Researchers suggest that the link may be due to the increased levels of bacteria and toxins in people with periodontal gum infections, which can increase insulin resistance in the body and have a negative effect on blood glucose levels.

 Protecting Oral and General Health in the Next Generation

-Gum disease in pregnant women increases risk for their babies, and studies shows that these women are more likely to develop gestational diabetes, go into labour early or give birth to babies with low birth weights.
-All of these conditions can be linked with poor outcomes for babies, since low birthweight and pre-term birth is known to increase the risk of problems that include developmental difficulties, ear infections, increased incidences of asthma, birth abnormalities and behavioural difficulties, as well as an increased risk of infant death.
-This makes dental check ups even more vital during pregnancy, to protect the health of your baby as well as yourself.
+Gum disease in pregnant women increases the risk for their babies, and studies show that these women are more likely to develop gestational diabetes, go into labour early or give birth to babies with low birth weights.
+All of these conditions can be linked with poor outcomes for babies, since low birth weight and pre-term birth is known to increase the risk of problems that include developmental difficulties, ear infections, increased incidences of asthma, birth abnormalities and behavioural difficulties, as well as an increased risk of infant death.
+This makes dental checkups even more vital during pregnancy, to protect the health of your baby as well as yourself.